alexismaior-ansible/role-manage-rancher-cluster/README.md

 Manage Rancher Cluster
 =========

-This Role manage a k8s cluster in a Rancher environment by using a RKE template already created.
+This Role creates a k8s cluster in a Rancher environment by using a RKE template that should be already created.

 Requirements
 ------------

 The role requires that docker is already installed on target hosts.
+It also requires a RKE template created on Rancher.
+Currently it just creates the cluster, but in the future it will support additional actions and input parameters.

 Supports the following Operating Systems: